Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 This isn’t about fear.
 It’s about clarity.

 When we use AI tools and platforms to help us create, we’re not just clicking buttons.
-We’re entering agreements.
-The more we understand what we’re saying yes to, the better we can protect our work our clients, and our credibility.
+We’re entering into agreements.
+The more we understand what we’re saying yes to, the better we can protect our work our clients, our businesses and our credibility.

 So here’s the TL;DR (a little too far down in the post, I know):